grssnbchr/categorical-spatial-interpolation/analysis/index.md

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2018/03/csi-higher-k-1.png" width="100%" />

-That's it.
-If you have questions, write a comment or an email, and as always, [follow me on Twitter](https://twitter.com/grssnbchr) if you still don't.
+That’s it.
+If you have questions, write a comment or an email, and as always, [follow me on Twitter](https://twitter.com/grssnbchr) if you still don’t.